Cosmological constraints on exotic injection of electromagnetic energy: Applications and forecasts

-To avoid unnecessary complication while staying conservative, we stick in the following to the high energy limit where the above formula provides a reasonable description, by cutting the spectra below $E=T_{\rm BH}$.
-Since the absorption coefficient at low energy decreases quickly, we estimate that this should not weaken bounds obtained by more than a few tens of percent at most.
-For a few cases in the mass interval $10^{15}\,{\rm g} \leq M\leq10^{17}\,{\rm g}$ we recomputed the energy deposition functions $f_c(z,x_e)$ without relying on the factorization hypothesis, since it breaks down for some of the injection energies of interest.
-We conservatively assume standard reionization scenario to compute the $f_c(z,x_e)$'s~\footnote{This is not strictly correct, but only approximately true as long as $x_e$ stays very small.
-Also, an iterative treatment, starting from a \texttt{recfast}-like ionization history and recomputing the transfer functions once the effects of the decay on the ionisation fraction have been included, showed not only a quick convergence but that the approximate results are, if anything, conservative~\cite{Liu:2016cnk}.}.
-Our results for $M = 1\times10^{15}$g and $1\times10^{17}$g are shown in fig.~\ref{Fig:f_z_pbh}, together with the resulting free electron fractions.
+It is also known that the spectra fall rapidly at low energy.
+To avoid unnecessary complication, in what follows we thus approximate the spectra as vanishing below $E=3\,T_{\rm BH}$, while sticking to the high energy limit formula above this energy.
+Note that a slightly different choice would not have changed our conclusions significantly, since in most cases the energy deposition functions are not strongly dependent on the energy.
+Also note that we do not need to worry about the normalization in Eq.~(\ref{emittPBHpart}), since we use it to compute the deposition functions, which only depend on the energy shape (See Eq.
+(2.8)).
+Put otherwise, the correct normalization is assured by using the appropriate $M$, $\Gamma$, and the correct branching ratio in e.m. channels.
+On the other hand, the above-mentioned approximations for the spectra assume relativistic particles.
+For $e^{\pm}$, this becomes too crude for masses above $\sim 10^{16.8}\,$g, hence we limit our considerations to lighter PBHs.
+Also note that EGB constraints tend to dominate anyway at these masses, and beyond that GRB femtolensing constraints at the level of $\Omega_{\rm PBH}\lesssim 0.1\,\Omega_{\rm DM}$ take over~\cite{2012PhRvD86d3001B,Carr:2016drx}, making a detailed computation of CMB bounds less appealing for such high masses.
+For a few cases in the mass interval $10^{15}\,{\rm g} \leq M\leq 10^{16.8}\,{\rm g}$ we recompute the energy deposition functions $f_c(z,x_e)$ without relying on the factorization hypothesis, since it breaks down for some of the injection energies of interest.
+We conservatively assume the standard reionization scenario to compute the $f_c(z,x_e)$'s~\footnote{This is not strictly correct, but only approximately true as long as $x_e$ stays very small.
+Also, an iterative treatment, starting from a \texttt{recfast}-like ionization history and recomputing the transfer functions once the effects of the decay on the ionization fraction have been included, showed not only a quick convergence but that the approximate results are, if anything, conservative~\cite{Liu:2016cnk}.}.
+Our results for $M = 10^{15}$g and $10^{16.7}$g are shown in Fig.~\ref{Fig:f_z_pbh}, together with the resulting free electron fractions.